sergiofgonzalez/nodejs-in-action/chapter33-creational-design-patterns/README.md

 The diagram above illustrates what the *Dependency Injection* pattern provides:
 + a *Service* expects a dependency with a predetermined interface.
-+ an *Injector* retrieves a creates an actual concrete instance that implements such an interface, and passes it (*injects it*) into the *Service*.
-That is, the *Injector* is responsible for providing an instance that fulfills the dependency fro the service.
++ an *Injector* retrieves and creates an actual concrete instance that implements such an interface, and passes it (*injects it*) into the *Service*.
+That is, the *Injector* is responsible for providing an instance that fulfills the *Service* dependency.

 To demonstrate this pattern, let's rework our simple blogging system using *DI* to wire its modules.